HenryQuan/HabitApp/docs/local_storage.md

 # Local Storage
 What data should be saved?
 Currently, I am thinking of saving the past history and current habit.
 The structure is not complicated.
 There aren't that many data to save and it also allows me to backup the data as well.
 Simply encode it into base64 and decode it when user put it back.
+If `current` is null, it means that there are no habit at the moment and a new habit can be started.

 ~~~json
 {